Best Physician Assistant Mortgage Loans: 2024 Guide

 Some private lenders will offer grants designed for medical professionals or first-time homebuyers.

 It’s also common for private lenders to provide interest rate discounts for borrowers who maintain a checking or savings account with the bank.
+Talk to your loan officer or mortgage broker to find out the programs available to you.

 Down Payment Assistance Programs in Your State